NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/OpenIGTLinkIODevelopment/README.md

 ## Progress and Next Steps

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
+## Future work
+* Define a standard for Plus to timestamp every data item send it in the metadata.

 # Illustrations